 Find Balance in Your Environment

 It’s important to maintain a balanced environment throughout your grow room.
 This is essential to minimize risking rot or powdery mildew infiltrating your crops.

-“What a lot of people don’t understand is that [your grow room] has to be balanced with maintaining a really healthy environment for the plants, one that is less prone to pests and disease,” Devin Liles, VP of Production at The Farm II tells Cannabis Business Times.
+“What a lot of people don’t understand is that [your indoor grow room] has to be balanced with maintaining a really healthy environment for the plants, one that is less prone to pests and disease,” Devin Liles, VP of Production at The Farm II tells Cannabis Business Times.
 “The goal is to balance efficiency and the health and vigor of the crop overall: balancing adequate airflow, while at the same time maximizing the light you’re using as well as the space.”

 Learn more about how to balance your grow room environment.